drahosj/308labs/lab-05/lab05.md

 Once all is said and done, remove the conditional variable using `pthread_cond_destroy`.

 To see an example of conditional variables, please take a look at `cond_example.c`.
+Make sure that everything pertaining to condition variables, such as how it's created, and used, is understood before compiling it.
+Run the compiled code, and put the output value of the program into your report.

 ##Why not semaphore; you've got to declare yourself openly
 Semaphores perform a similar task to conditional variables, and they are slightly easier to use.
 Semaphores come it two flavors, Named, and Unnamed.
 The differences between the two are in how they are created, and destroyed.
 For simplicity, the unnamed flavor of semaphores will be covered in this handout.
 To use semaphores, the following function calls and includes are needed: